virtualFrog/vChecker/README.md

 # About
 [*Back to top*](#Title)

+This is a fork of the awesome vCheck Daily Report.
+The below text is unchanged from the original.
+I have left the License unchanged but have implemented rebranding in most Outputs to reflect this being a fork.

+Why make a fork you ask?
+Well, I wanted to be the master of the changes and implement them at my own pace instead of waiting for the official maintainers to merge changes into the master branch.
+Plus I wanted/needed to make some changes to insert Company branding into the report.

+I do often check the official vCheck for new Issues and implement the fixes into my fork.
+You can reach out to me via the VMware Code community or twitter (@virtual_frog).

 vCheck is a PowerShell HTML framework script, the script is designed to run as a scheduled task before you get into the office to present you with key information via an email directly to your inbox in a nice easily readable format.